population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 a limited set of food insecurity questions [@Amare2021].

 Our study contributes to two strands of the literature.
 First, we contribute to the literature on understanding the impacts of the lockdowns.
-Given the mixed findings and the limitations in data and estimation methods in the prior literature, our study contributes to the literature on the effects of lockdowns in three ways.
-First, we use country-wide panel data with household fixed-effects models---which allows us to control for unobservable household characteristics---to compare household food insecurity across almost one-and-a-half years of varying Covid-19 restriction levels.
-Second, we estimate short- and medium-run effects of lockdowns to understand the persistence of the impact of lockdowns in the months following their lifting.
-Moreover, the second lockdown coincided with a prolonged dry spell, which allows us to investigate whether a weather shock compounds the effect of the lockdown [@Atamanov2022].
+Given the mixed findings and the limitations in data in the prior literature, we use household fixed-effects models on country-wide panel data to estimate short- and medium-run effects of lockdowns, with the goal of understanding the persistence of the impact of lockdowns in the months following their lifting.
-Finally, rather than relying solely on reported lockdowns like in prior studies, we use additional data on the stringency of lockdowns and Google mobility data to conduct robustness checks of our analysis.

 Second, we contribute to the small but growing body of research on the effects of aggregate shocks and how households cope with these shocks.
-There is a long-standing literature on how households in developing countries smooth consumption in response to idiosyncratic shocks through self-insurance approaches
+There is a long-standing literature on how households in low-income countries smooth consumption in response to idiosyncratic shocks through self-insurance approaches [@Case1995].
-[@Case1995].
 However, we know less about how these coping mechanisms fare when households are exposed to aggregate shocks.
 Most of the research on aggregate shocks has focused on